ibm-cloud-docs/vpc/lb-faqs.md

 * Your backend member application is up and running
 * Your load balancer security group rules allow outgoing traffic from load balancers on your backend member port
 * Your backend member's security group rules, if any, allow all incoming traffic from the load balancer

+## Does IBM complete quarterly ASV scans of data-plane LBaaS appliances?
+{: #alb-asv}
+{: faq}

+Approved Scanning Vendor (ASV) quarterly scanning is a requirement of the Payment Card Industry (PCI) Security Standards Council.
+ASV quarterly scanning of LBaaS data-plane appliances is solely a customer responsibility.
+IBM does not ASV-scan appliances because these scans can impact customer workload function and performance.